vdaas/vald/dockers/operator/helm/README.md

 <!-- Get Started -->
 <!-- Vald Agent NGT requires more chapter Agent Standalone -->

-`image-name` is used for one of the components of the Vald cluster, which means it should be used on the Kubernetes cluster, not the local environment or Docker.
+`vald-helm-operator` is used for monitoring, managing and operating for the Vald cluster.

-Please refer to the [Get Started](https://vald.vdaas.org/docs/tutorial/get-started) for deploy Vald cluster.
+Please refer to the [Deployment](https://vald.vdaas.org/docs/user-guides/deployment/#using-with-vald-helm-operator) document for deployment.

 ## Versions